rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/tickets/ticket_listing_ui.md

 **7. Teams**

-You can assign a ticket to various teams (Ref Section 5.1 for details).
-Teams column is not visible in this screenshot as it is not selected in the Screen Option on the top-right of the page.
-Using Screen Options, you can choose the columns to show on screen.
+You can assign a ticket to various teams.
+(Refer [Section 5.1](http://docs.rtcamp.com/rtbiz/helpdesk/admin/staff/teams.html) for details)

 ### B. Sorting and Filters